codelingo/docs/docs/concepts/tenets.md

 ![Query Generation](../img/queryGeneration.png)

-In the above example string literal is selected.
+In the above example, a string literal is selected.
 The generated CLQL query will match any literal directly inside an assignment statement, in a function declaration, matching the nested pattern of the selected literal.

 ### Vistual Studio